-Things to Remember about Organization Chart in Excel
+Things to Remember about Organization Charts in Excel

-- Organization charts help you to take better decisions faster.
+- Organization charts help you to make better decisions faster.

-- Before preparing the chart, you need to collate the full information about the different roles in the organization.
+- Before preparing the chart, you must collate the full information about the organization’s different roles.

 - Then identify the relationship as per the reporting between them.

-- You can format the chart by using SmartArt tools and choose the shape layouts as per your preference.
+- You can format the chart using SmartArt tools and choose the shape layouts per your preference.

-This has been a guide to Organization Chart in Excel.
-Here we discuss how to create excel organization chart along with practical examples and downloadable excel template.
+This has been a guide to Organization Charts in Excel.
+We discuss creating an Excel organization chart, practical examples, and a downloadable Excel template here.
 You can also go through our other suggested articles –